 The Jeffco “North Table Mountain Loop Trail” is far more extensive, and both climbs to the top of the North Table Mountain Mesa and goes all the way around the mountain.

-See North Table Mountain in Golden, CO | Hiking & Trails (visitgolden.com)
+Also see North Table Mountain in Golden, CO | Hiking & Trails (visitgolden.com)

 The Golden open space land slopes upward steeply from the North Golden Neighborhoods at the foot of North Table Mountain.
 The city owned parcels are all below the ridge.
 The land above the ridge is part of Jefferson County Open Space.